 The requirements of the program are divided into two phases: (1) The pre-professional phase (taken at the college of your choice) and (2) the professional phase (9 contiguous registration periods taken over three full years at the UK Center of Excellence in Rural Health-Hazard).
 For specific information about the prerequisite courses please go to: www.mc.uky.edu/PT/admissions.html.

 The pre-professional phase may be completed at any 4-year college or university (the first 2 years can be taken at any community college).
-It cannot be taken at the Center for Excellence in Rural Health-Hazard.
+It cannot be taken at the Center of Excellence in Rural Health-Hazard.
 During this phase, students take courses to satisfy the University Studies Program at UK, as well as required courses in biology (2), chemistry (2), physics (2), statistics (1), medical terminology (1), oral communication (1), and psychology (2).
 In order to be eligible for application prior to completion of a Bachelor’s degree, the student must meet the UK University Scholars criteria which include a minimum of 90 semester hours and senior status with an overall GPA of 3.2, and a GPA of 3.5 or above in all PT prerequisites and major courses.
 The student should be on track to graduate with a bachelor’s degree by the end of the senior year.
 Students must attend a 4-year college or university to have these upper division (junior and senior level) classes available.
 Students may also apply to the PT program after completion of a bachelor’s degree.
 In this case, the students are expected to have an overall GPA of 3.0, but a minimum of 2.75 is required.
 Questions concerning specific prerequisite qualifications are to be directed to:

 Student Affairs Officer III